NuclearPhoenixx/gdminifier/README.md

 ## Features

+- Automatically works when exporting release/production builds of your game.
 - Minifies all `.json` files by removing all applicable whitespace.
 - Minifies all `.gdshader` files by removing all comments, empty lines and newlines.
 - Minifies all `.tres` files by removing empty lines.
+- Does **not** affect debug builds.

 ## Broken Stuff